Table of Contents

 Follow the step-by-step guide below to bring your external hard drive data back:

-Step 1.
 Correctly connect your USB flash drive to your Mac.
 Launch EaseUS Data Recovery Wizard for Mac.
-Start selecting the flash drive and click "Scan" to let the software search lost files on it.
+Start selecting the flash drive and click "Search for lost files" to let the software scan for lost files on it.

-Step 3.
-Select files you want to recover and click the "Recover Now" button.
+Select the files you want to recover and click the "Recover" button.
 Don't save the recoverable files to the USB drive itself in case of data overwriting.

 Note: Remember to save your data to another secure location before making sure the external hard drive is secure to store files again.